cantabileteki/extended-kalman-filter/README.md

                                            𝐶𝑘[𝑖,𝑗] = 𝜕ℎ[𝑖]𝜕𝑥[𝑗](𝑥̂−(𝑘),𝑢(𝑘−1))
                             Thus, 𝐶 is the Jacobian matrix of partial derivatives of ℎ with respect to the state 𝑥.

    Implement and apply the Extended Kalman Filter to the two given measurements in 'RadarMeasurements.mat'.
 Set 𝜎q2=1.
 Use 𝜎r2=1 to analyse the first measurement and 𝜎r2=100 to analyse the second measurement.
-See  the code (未完成)
+See  the code extended_km.mlx

    Here I also attach the figure of motion track of the object, and the figure of Kalman gains obtained, and the figure of NIS plotting.